ourcodingclub/ourcodingclub.github.io/_tutorials/fortran-intro.md

 __Lines 1-3:__

 The first three lines are comment lines - you will hopefully find a lot of these in `Fortran` programs you are given, and in the ones you write yourself.
 Comment lines are just notes or explanations that help the programmer and the user.
 They are never executed by the computer and you can write whatever you like within any line marked as a comment.
 In `Fortran` this is the exclamation mark (!).
-Any line beginning with an exclamtion mark will be ignored by the computer when the program runs.
+Any line beginning with an exclamation mark will be ignored by the computer when the program runs.
 Comments help the user to understand more complicated bits of code by providing a more human-readable explanation, or perhaps giving an example of how to use the code.

 __Line 5:__